CodEaisy/TinySaas/README.md

 [Gunnar Peipman](https://gunnarpeipman.com/) and [Michael McKenna](https://michael-mckenna.com/) for their awesome works on Saas in ASP.NET Core.

-## Want to help ?
+## Want to help?

-Want to file a bug, contribute some code, or improve documentation?
+Want to file a bug, contribute some code, or improve the documentation?
 Excellent!
 Read up on our guidelines for [contributing][contributing] and then check out one of our issues in the [hotlist: community-help](https://github.com/codeaisy/tinysaas/labels/hotlist%3A%20community-help).

 [contributing]: https://github.com/codeaisy/tinysaas/blob/master/CONTRIBUTING.md
 [changelog]: https://github.com/codeaisy/tinysaas/blob/master/CHANGELOG.md